peco/peco/README.md

 ## Select Matchers

 Different types of matchers are available.
 Default is case-insensitive matcher, so lines with any case will match.
 You can toggle between IgnoreCase, CaseSensitive, SmartCase and RegExp matchers.
+The SmartCase matcher uses case-insensitive matching when the queries don't include any upper characters and otherwise uses case-sensitive matching.
 The RegExp matcher allows you to use any valid regular expression to match lines

 ![optimized](http://peco.github.io/images/peco-demo-matcher.gif)